Gesee-y/Cruise/src/events/README.md

 * Fold: `notif.fold(fn, Return_type)`.
 Accumulate value via the function `fn`.
 * Filtering: `notif.filter(fn)`.
 Filter only some change following the function `fn`

+## Other features

+- Priorities: `notif.setPriority(v:bool)`.
+For a synchronous notifier, say whether or not should notifier priority taken into account.
+- Consumes: `notif.setConsume(b:bool)`.
+Whether or not one-shot listeners are allowed.
+* Deferred: `notif.emitDefer(...)`.
+Register an emission but don't execute the listeners, only to execute it later.
+* Flush: `notif.flush()`.
+Execute all the deferred emissions to enable some states operations event on a single threaded environment (like `ExecLatest`)

 ## Performances

 This tools being a port from my event system from julia to nim, I guess it's relevant to get to see some performances comparison